apereo/cas/cas-server-documentation/installation/Hazelcast-Ticket-Registry.md

 {% endhighlight %}

-Should the more fine-grained configuration need arise, there is an option to use a native Hazelcast configuration XML format where all the available configuration options for `HazelcastInstance` are available.
+Should the more fine-grained configuration need arise, there is an option to use a native Hazelcast configuration XML format where all the configuration options for `HazelcastInstance` exposed by Hazelcast are available.
 In order to trigger this configuration mode, there are two basic steps required:

 * Place native `hazelcast.xml` file containing the custom configuration for Hazelcast Instance into an external filesystem location